MQ-Modernization-demo/mq01-src/xdocs/extra/tutorial2.md

 Let's now use the GitHub UI to configure a webhook that creates an event, and sends it to the route whenever the `mq01-src` repository changes.

-Issue the following command to determine the URL for the UI:
+Issue the following command to determine the URL for the GitHub UI:

 ```bash
 echo https://github.com/${GITORG}/mq01-src/settings/hooks/new